salara1960/qsrv/README.md

 - cars.s3db - database (sqlite3) with a table that includes device characteristics
 - two mode working support : parking and trip (with indication mode via movie)
 ```

+News : Add map window with device marker in GUI frontend.